 Selviar: As leader of the Fox Tribe, Selviar is one of the last links many of her people have to the ancient traditions of the barbarians.
 Though she was once a mighty warrior, her flagging health proves just how tenuous and fragile her people and their ways are.
 Though the barbarians have a long and bloody history with the Zakarum, the Tribe takes Selviar to Akarat in the hopes he has the power to heal her.
 Selviar understands the importance of traditions for her people, but she is also a leader rooted in reality and is willing to adapt to survive.

 The last page made it crystal clear that this was not a one-shot issue for the Free Comic Book Day.
 This is merely the intro to an upcoming Diablo: Dawn of Hatred ongoing comic book series.
 Whether it is a 6-issue, 8-issue, 12-issue limited series, or a truly ongoing series is yet to be announced.
-This is what is found in the last page:
+This is what is found on the last page:

 Diablo: Dawn of Hatred is published by Titan Comics — written by Cullen Bunn, penciled by Daniele Serra, and inked by Jovanna Plata.